 Appreciative customers also began asking for additional machining, fabrication, assembly, and show-quality finishing options.
-Larger orders started coming in, and Midwest Prototyping added a second large frame stereolithography machine to its fleet.
+Larger orders started coming in, and Midwest Prototyping added a second large-frame stereolithography machine to its fleet.
 As a result, the makings of a full-service prototyping shop were well underway.
 2005 brought the acquisition of a local machine shop, and Midwest Prototyping hired a full-time machinist.
-Along the way, it became clear that Midwest Prototyping was ready for a much larger facility.
+Along the way, it became clear that Midwest Prototyping was ready for a much larger facility.2005

-By the end of 2006, the company had built a new 18,000 square foot facility with anticipation for future growth.
-This space allowed development across the business with new CNC machining and rapid prototyping equipment.
+By the end of 2006, the company had built a new 18,000-square-foot facility with anticipation for future growth.
+This space allowed development across the business with new CNC machining and rapid prototyping equipment.2006

 In 2008, Midwest Prototyping acquired longtime competitor Manitowoc Prototypes and integrated their equipment and customers.
-This move added even more capacity for the rapid prototyping division.
+This move added even more capacity for the rapid prototyping division.2008

-In 2012, Midwest Prototyping acquired another building across the road and relocated the CNC machining operations there as the once too big facility was already filling up.
-Steve quickly backfilled the newly vacated space with more equipment.
+In 2012, Midwest Prototyping acquired another building across the road and relocated the CNC machining operations there as the once-too-big facility was already filling up.
+Steve quickly backfilled the newly vacated space with more equipment.2012

 Investing along the way in promising industry startups that are aligned with our goals have positioned us as a provider of unique solutions.
-Earning our ISO 9001 and AS9100 quality systems registrations has broadened our customer base while focusing our commitment to quality.
-Today Midwest Prototyping offers 6 distinct 3D printing technologies on over 40 machines with more than 40 materials.
+Earning our ISO 9001, AS9100, and ITAR quality systems registrations has broadened our customer base while focusing our commitment to quality.
+Today Midwest Prototyping offers 6 distinct 3D printing technologies.

 We have firmly established ourselves as a leader in this exciting additive manufacturing industry, whether it’s for prototyping or low volume production.